4gray/iptvnator/README.md

 <a href="https://t.me/iptvnator">Telegram channel for discussions</a>

-**IPTVnator** is a video player application that provides support for the playback of IPTV playlists (m3u, m3u8).
-The application allows to import playlists by using remote URLs or per file upload from the file system.
-Additionally there is a support of EPG information XMLTV-based which can be provided by URL.
+**IPTVnator** is a video player application that provides support for IPTV playlist playback (m3u, m3u8).
+The application allows users to import playlists using remote URLs or by uploading files from the local file system.
+Additionally, it supports EPG information in XMLTV format which can be provided via URL.

-The application is a cross-platform and open source project based on Electron and Angular.
+The application is a cross-platform, open-source project built with Electron and Angular.

-⚠️ Note: IPTVnator doesn't provide any playlists or other digital content.
+⚠️ Note: IPTVnator does not provide any playlists or other digital content.
 The channels and pictures in the screenshots are for demonstration purposes only.

 ![IPTVnator: Channels list, player and epg list](./iptv-dark-theme.png)

 ## Features

-- M3u and M3u8 playlists support 📺
+- M3u and M3u8 playlist support 📺
 - Xtream Code (XC) and Stalker portal (STB) support
-- External player support - mvp, VLC
+- External player support - MPV, VLC
-- Add playlists from file system or from remote URL 📂
+- Add playlists from the file system or remote URLs 📂
-- Playlists auto-update feature on app startup
+- Automatic playlist updates on application startup
-- Search for channels 🔍
+- Channel search functionality 🔍
-- EPG support (TV Guide) with detailed info
+- EPG support (TV Guide) with detailed information
-- TV archive/catchup/timeshift
+- TV archive/catchup/timeshift functionality
-- Group-based channels list
+- Group-based channel list
-- Save channels as favorites
+- Favorite channels management
 - Global favorites aggregated from all playlists
-- HTML video player with hls.js support or Video.js based player
+- HTML video player with HLS.js support or Video.js-based player
-- Internalization, currently 8 languages are supported (en, ru, de, ko, es, zh, fr, it)
+- Internationalization with support for 8 languages (English, Russian, German, Korean, Spanish, Chinese, French, Italian)
-- Set custom "User Agent" header for a playlist
+- Custom "User Agent" header configuration for playlists
-- Light and Dark theme
+- Light and Dark themes
-- Version for self-hosted docker is available
+- Docker version available for self-hosting

 ## Screenshots: